LiMingchen159/Personal-Website/content/project/model-predictive-control-for-demand-response-with-media/index.md

   focal_point: Smart
   preview_only: false
 ---
-VRF selection, algorithm deployment, and Brick Schema semantic model modeling.
+The main parts I am responsible for are, VRF selection, algorithm deployment and Brick Schema semantic model modeling.